raspichu/VRC-tools/README.md

 1. Add a new component to an object and select `Pichu -> Path Deleter`.
 2. Type the relative path from the root of the avatar of the object you want to delete after building

+### Disable and Set Editor-Only

+This tool toggles the active state and tag of selected GameObjects.
+It remembers the original tag and reverts to it when toggled back.

+1. Select the GameObject(s) in your scene or hierarchy.
+2. Navigate to `Tools -> Pichu -> Disable and Set Editor-Only` or press the shortcut `Shift + A`.
+3. The script will disable the GameObjects and set their tag to `EditorOnly`.
+When toggled back, it will restore the original tag and active state.

 ## Installation
 1. **VCC Listing**
    - Go to [My VRChat Creator Companion listing](https://raspichu.github.io/vpm-listing/)